 To pot the Hyacinths, making sure you are wearing your gloves, then begin by adding a layer of Westland Potting Grit to the bottom of your pot to help with drainage.
-On top of the potting grit add a layer of Westland Bulb Planting Compost (which contains West+) as this will promote strong root growth for the bulbs.
+On top of the potting grit add a layer of Westland Bulb Planting & Potting Mix (which contains West+) as this will promote strong root growth for the bulbs.
 Ensure you don’t pack it in too tightly as the roots need loose compost to push through the soil easily.
 Water in lightly but take care not to overdo it.

 On the move – You should now place your potted bulbs in a cool, darkened area which is sheltered.
 Choose an area such as behind a garage or shed; however, if there is a risk of frost then move the pot inside the garage / shed and cover with a piece of card or black polythene to protect the bulbs.
 This is the preparation phase and they will only be stored for a short period of time in this area.